k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/03_Case_Owner_User_Interface_List.md

 <p>Risk/Status</p>
 </td>
 <td width="800">
-<p>This fields includes both the Request status as well as an indication if the request is under any type of risk.
-This is presented with the colored circle on the left side of the status: Red color indicates that the Request is past due to that one or more of its Tasks are past due.
-Green indicates that the Request is on track.</p>
+<p>This fields includes both the Request status and an indication when the request is under any type of risk.
+The Request status  is presented with the colored circle on the left side of the status; the Red color indicates the Request and its associated tasks are past due.
+Green indicates the Request is on track to its scheduled completion date.</p>
 </td>
 </tr>
 <tr>